aarontran/snr-filaments/agenda.md

   ALSO -- Update Pacholczyk table, and/or check if finer gridding in e- energy makes any difference?

-* We may need error annealing for B0 values separately.

 ### General (higher level to-dos)